-Coalition Loyalty vs Traditional Loyalty Programs
+Coalition vs Traditional

 Traditional single-store loyalty has a fundamental problem: customers do not earn fast enough to care.
 Coalition loyalty solves this by connecting multiple shops into a shared network.